tokiclover/supervision/README.md

 more bits tweaking and (re-)writing taking a whole third, +4900 lines addtion (mainly for init-system services +3550 lines), of this package.)

+*STATS*:

+A comlete system, Linux in this test bed,--with rootfs on LVM(2) on top of dm-crypt LUKS, ZFS on top of dm-crypt LUKS, /(var/)tmp on ZRAM backed devices, a few union filesystem (OverlayFS+SquashFS),--with 52 system services for short, can boot or shut down in 11 seconds thanks to supervision parallel service management!
+Now if _udev_ is used, add 5 seconds to boot up... or it could be even worse depending on the number of devices.

 INSTALLATION
 ------------